JuanHasbunZem/third_demo/README.md

 ## Known Bugs

-* isThree loop only works up to a user Input of 40.
+* <s>isThree loop only works up to a user Input of 40.
 Any numbers beyond do not get sorted (i.e - 42 doesnt get replaced with Boop!).
-  * Possible solution: May need to use a .replace regex, or maybe trying toying with the .split command to split each element and test from there.
+  * Possible solution: May need to use a .replace regex, or maybe trying toying with the .split command to split each element and test from there.</s>

+  As of 2/20/2021, the known bug was fixed with changes made to the makeArray() function that combines the previous functions makeArray and isThree.

 ## License